-2CEEMID, The Netherlands
+2independent researcher, The Netherlands

 3 Jheronimus Academy of Data Science, Department of Methodology and Statistics, Tilburg University, The Netherlands

 *Corresponding author.
 Email: bodo@uva.nl

 Abstract

 Library Genesis is one of the oldest and largest illegal scholarly book collections online.
 Without the authorization of copyright holders, this shadow library hosts and makes more than 2 million scholarly publications, monographs, and textbooks available.
 This paper analyzes a set of weblogs of one of the Library Genesis mirrors, provided to us by one of the service’s administrators.
 We reconstruct the social and economic factors that drive the global and European demand for illicit scholarly literature.
 In particular, we test if lower income regions can compensate for the shortcomings in legal access infrastructures by more intensive use of illicit open resources.
 We found that while richer regions are the most intensive users of shadow libraries, poorer regions face structural limitations that prevent them from fully capitalizing on freely accessible knowledge.